25 Plants for Instant Curb Appeal in Front of Your House

 Encore Azalea

-Catch a buyer’s eye with sweeps of azaleas planted in beds or around your mailbox or porch.
-Most are hardy in Zones 6-9 and need filtered sun or a spot that gets morning sun and afternoon shade.
-The shrubs come in a variety of colors and sizes.
+Add eye-candy to your front yard with sweeps of azaleas planted in beds or around your mailbox or porch.
+Most are hardy in Zones 6 to 9 and need filtered sun or a spot with morning sun and afternoon shade.
+These pretty shrubs come in a variety of colors and sizes.

 Tip: If your budget is tight, put a few dwarf azaleas in containers near your entrance, or choose reblooming types that flower in spring and again in summer.
 Pictured here: Encore Azalea 'Autumn Carnation.'